 What was your first job?
 A lifeguard.
 I was a water baby.
 If I wasn’t messing with some mechanical engine, I was swimming.
 I still love the water.
 I have a boat, and I love going 70 miles offshore in search of sushi-grade tuna.
 There is something serene about being out in the Gulfstream, the cobalt-blue water, just trolling along.
 That’s my happy place—heading out to the fishing ground while the sun rises on the water.
 It’s where heaven meets earth.

 What can we all do to be happier in life?
-Find what you love and do it, both in work and personal life.
-Whether it’s time with my daughter or on my boat, those are my personal happy places.
+Find what you love and do it, both in work and your personal life.
+Whether it’s time with my wife and daughter or on my boat on the ocean, those are my personal happy places.
 So I go there.
 For work, there is a cliché I’ve lived by that if you love what you do, it doesn’t feel like work.
 We all need to take on the challenges at work, but also know where our centers are.